egueli/SamsungM7_IR/README.md

 To use a different remote control, open the serial monitor and look at the IR codes that are sent when you press the desired buttons.
 Then change the constants in `config.h` accordingly.

+## Speaker discovery

+Your speaker and this device must be connected to the same local network.

+SpeakerIR will find the speaker with mDNS (Bonjour / ZeroConf) protocol.

+The variable `kSpeakerServiceName` in the configuration file `config_discovery.cpp` specifies the speaker name as string.
+To find your speaker name, use a discovery app like [Bonjour Browser](https://www.macupdate.com/app/mac/53372/bonjour-browser) on Mac.
+If you only have one device, the variable can be set to `nullptr` to pick up any device.

 ## Errors

-When sening a command to the speaker, something can go wrong.
+When sending a command to the speaker, something can go wrong.

 The display will show `E` followed by another letter if an error occurred:
 * `EA` if the speaker hasn't yet been found in the network;